i The employment relationship

 As to contractual provisions, most contracts provide that an employer is entitled to dismiss an employee for any reason provided that an employer provides an employee with the notice of termination stipulated by the contract, or, where expressly permitted by the contract, the employer makes a payment in lieu of that period of notice.

-As to statute, employees have a statutory right not to be ‘unfairly' dismissed.
-The essence of the right is: (1) a dismissal has to be reasonable (the test being it cannot be something no reasonable employer would not do); (2) it has to be for one of five potentially fair reasons (which are conduct, capability, redundancy, breach of a statutory restriction and the catch all ‘some other substantial reason'); and (3) it must be carried out using fair procedures.
+As to statute, employees have a statutory right not to be 'unfairly' dismissed.
+The essence of the right is: (1) a dismissal has to be reasonable (the test being it cannot be something that a reasonable employer would not do); (2) it has to be for one of five potentially fair reasons (which are conduct, capability, redundancy, breach of a statutory restriction and the catch-all 'some other substantial reason'); and (3) it must be carried out using fair procedures.

-Where a dismissal is unfair, an employee is entitled to compensation based on: a ‘compensatory award' (essentially damages for loss of earnings flowing from the unfair dismissal) that is capped at the greater of £78,962 or one year's salary; plus a ‘basic award' based on years of service, which is capped at £14,370.
+Where a dismissal is unfair, an employee is entitled to compensation based on: (1) a compensatory award (essentially damages for loss of earnings flowing from the unfair dismissal) that is capped at the greater of £83,682 or one year's salary; (2) plus a basic award based on years of service, which is capped at £15,240.
 The cap on compensatory awards does not apply in certain circumstances, including where a dismissal is because of whistle-blowing, discrimination, raising health and safety issues or trade union membership or activities.
-Employees have no rights to be rehired (save in the case of redundancy - see below), and although reinstatement or re-engagement is a theoretical alternative remedy to damages, in reality, employees never seek this and nor is such remedy ordered by Employment Tribunals.
+Employees have no rights to be rehired (save in the case of redundancy – see subsection ii, below), and although reinstatement or re-engagement is a theoretical alternative remedy to damages, in reality, employees never seek this, nor is such remedy ordered by employment tribunals.

-There are no obligations to notify any governmental or employee representative bodies about dismissals, save in the case of collective redundancies (see Section XII.ii, infra).
+There are no obligations to notify any governmental or employee representative bodies about dismissals, except in the case of collective redundancies (see subsection ii, below).